powsybl/.github/docs/start/java.md

 ## Java dependency management for beginners
-You want to start experiencing with Java, but you are having a hard time with Maven?
-Use [powsybl-starter](https://github.com/powsybl/powsybl-starter) that allows you to use PowSyBl main functionalities and start working from here!
+You want to start experimenting with Java, but you are having a hard time with Maven?
+Use [powsybl-starter](https://github.com/powsybl/powsybl-starter) which allows you to use PowSyBl main functionalities and start working from here!

 ## Java tutorials
 Check our [Java tutorials](https://github.com/powsybl/powsybl-tutorials)